maiermic/trajecmp/doc/how-to-build.md

 ## Run

-Go to build directory and run:
+Binaries of examples and tests are created in the build directory `./cmake-build-release/bin/`.

+### Tests

+Run all tests

 ```sh
 ./cmake-build-release/bin/catch